jeete121/Coding/JavaInterviewQuestions/JavaInterview.md

 Primitive data types are important because they are the most efficient way to store data in Java.
 They are also the most widely used data types in Java programs.
 In addition to primitive data types, Java also has reference data types.
 Reference data types are objects that are created by the programmer.
 They are not as efficient as primitive data types, but they are more flexible.
 Here are some of the reasons why Java gives importance to primitive data types:

-Efficiency:
-Primitive data types are the most efficient way to store data in Java.
+Efficiency: Primitive data types are the most efficient way to store data in Java.
 They are stored directly in memory, which makes them very fast to access.

-Simplicity:
-Primitive data types are very simple to use.
+Simplicity: Primitive data types are very simple to use.
 They do not have any methods or properties, which makes them easy to understand and use.

-Portability:
-Primitive data types are the same on all Java platforms.
+Portability: Primitive data types are the same on all Java platforms.
 This makes it easy to write portable Java code that can run on any platform.

 Overall, primitive data types are very important in Java.
 They are the most efficient and simple way to store data in Java.
 They are also the most widely used data types in Java programs.

-4. Is Java pass by value or pass by reference?
+**4. Is Java pass by value or pass by reference?**

 Java is always pass by value.
 This means that when you pass an argument to a method, a copy of that argument is made and passed to the method.
 The original argument is not changed.
 This is true for both primitive types (such as int and boolean) and object types.
 When you pass an object to a method, a copy of the object reference is passed to the method.
 The original object reference is not changed.